bendmorris/beaver/README.md

     ?create_edge <node1> <node2> <edge1> .
     ?create_edge <node2> <node3> <edge2> .

     # save the current graph as an image file
     @draw <test.png>
     @draw <test2.jpg>

     # remove triples from the graph
     @del <node1> <part_of_edge> <edge1> .

-    # print the current graph to screen
+    # output the current graph to screen
     @out

     # save the current graph as Turtle
     @out <output.ttl>

-Using the interpreter, you can save images of the resulting graphs (requires pydot or pygraphviz.)
+Using the interpreter, you can save images of the resulting graphs (requires graphviz and either pydot or pygraphviz.)
 For example:

     beaver -d test.png -e "<ben> a <human> ; <likes> <carol>, <football> . <carol> a <human> ; <likes> <ben>, <anime> . <ruben> a <human>, <baby> ."